hckmd/hckmd.github.io/projects/med-dt-article.md

             <b>Technological knowledge:</b> understanding the affordances of a spreadsheet tool (for example, Microsoft Excel) and knowing how to navigate menus and manage files in the tool.
         </li>
         <li>
-            <b>Pedagogical knowledge:</b> understanding of teaching generally and not specific to DT, such as theories like the Zone of Proximal Development [<a href="#ref-vygotsky" class="site-link">20</a>] and their implications for learning design.
+            <b>Pedagogical knowledge:</b> understanding of teaching generally and not specific to DT, such as theories like the Zone of Proximal Development [<a href="#ref-vygotsky" class="site-link" aria-label="Reference 20, Vygotsky, 1980">20</a>] and their implications for learning design.
         </li>
         <li>
             <b>Content knowledge:</b> understanding how to calculate and interpret averages.